 It’s easy to get a little lost using the Sennhesier MOMENTUM True Wireless out of the box, but with a little guidance you’ll forget about even setting them up after a while.
 Just be sure to keep the device you want the earbuds to connect to as the only device in range, because it sometimes gets confused.

 Definitely be sure to download the app if you can, because it allows you great control over your sound.
 You can click around the screenshots here, but the interface is pretty intuitive, and it allows you to make the most of your purchase.

 Once they’re in your ears, you can use your earbuds to control playback, answer calls, or pause your music if you take the buds out of your ear canal.
 While we’ve been spoiled as of late with touch controls, these are quite good for a set of true wireless earbuds.

-I also can’t find any documentation that confirms that the Momentum True Wireless uses Qualcomm’s TrueWireless Radio Plus feature, so it seems like you’re still relying on the master bud/slave bud connection.
+I also can’t find any documentation that confirms that the MOMENTUM True Wireless uses Qualcomm’s TrueWireless Radio Plus feature, so it seems like you’re still relying on the master bud/dependent bud connection.
 It’s not ideal, but not really an issue.